accordproject/apap/README.md

 # Accord Project Agreement Protocol

-The Accord Project Agreement Protocol (APAP) defines the protocol used between a document generation engine or contract management platform and an agreement server that provides agreement features like template management, document generation, format conversion etc.
+The Accord Project Agreement Protocol (APAP) defines the protocol used between a document generation engine or contract management platform and an agreement server that provides agreement features such as: template management, document generation, format conversion etc.

 ## What is the Agreement Protocol?

 Adding features like document generation, data format conversion for a document generation template language takes significant effort.
 Traditionally this work had to be repeated for each template format, as each format provides different APIs for implementing the same feature.

-An Agreement Server is meant to provide the template-specific smarts and communicate with agreement tools over a protocol that enables inter-process communication.
+The APAP Agreement Server provides the template-specific smarts and communicate with agreement tools over a protocol that enables inter-process communication.

-The idea behind the Agreement Protocol (APAP) is to standardize the protocol for how such servers and agreement tools communicate.
+The Agreement Protocol (APAP) standardizes the protocol for how such servers and agreement tools communicate.
 This way, a single Agreement Server can be re-used in multiple agreement tools, which in turn can support multiple templates with minimal effort.

 APAP is a win for both template providers and agreement tooling vendors!